-When you work with us, we will take the time to get to know you, understand your circumstances, and help you chart a course for your future.
+When you work with our estate lawyer, we will take the time to get to know you, understand your circumstances, and help you chart a course for your future.
 Above all, we are committed to helping you preserve your welfare and independence and making sure all of your financial and healthcare needs are addressed.

-Estate Planning Gives Solo Boomers Peace of Mind
+Estate Lawyer – Giving Solo Boomers Peace of Mind

 Creating an estate plan is essential for solo boomers.
-No doubt confronting your own mortality is never easy, however, an estate plan will give you peace of mind knowing that your assets will be distributed in the way you want.
+No doubt confronting your own mortality is never easy, however, working with an estate lawyer will give you peace of mind knowing that your assets will be distributed in the way you want.
 Additionally, a comprehensive estate plan will enable you to retain control of your healthcare decisions for those “what ifs” situations.

 At E.A.
 Goodman Law, LLC, we believe there is no “one size fits all estate plan,” especially for those who age solo.
 The life you live is unique to you; your estate plan should be as well.
 Nonetheless, every estate plan should address the following:

 · Last Will and Testament – A will is the most basic estate planning document that establishes how your assets will be managed and distributed after your pass away.
 Without a will, the court will intervene to distribute your assets as the state of New Jersey requires under the state’s intestacy laws.